castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 - `args` (List of String) The arguments for the function - i.e. for `QUANTILE` this should be a [0, 1] float. `MAX` doesn't accept any args
 - `function` (String) The function used to calculate the resource recommendation.
 Supported values: `QUANTILE`, `MAX`
 - `look_back_period_seconds` (Number) The look back period in seconds for the recommendation.
+- `max` (Number) Max values for the recommendation, applies to every container.
+For memory - this is in MiB, for CPU - this is in cores.
+- `min` (Number) Min values for the recommendation, applies to every container.
+For memory - this is in MiB, for CPU - this is in cores.
 - `overhead` (Number) Overhead for the recommendation, e.g. `0.1` will result in 10% higher recommendation